BEGINNER'S GUIDE

 • Does this mean that the cheaper cultivars are not as nice as the expensive ones?
 Not necessarily.
 It just means that there is more of that cultivar available.
 You can find hundreds of beautiful cultivars in the $5.00-$10.00 range because they have been around for years and lots of growers sell them, driving down prices.

 • Prices for a cultivar will often vary between different growers, in some cases by quite a bit.
 This may be because one grower has a large stock of the cultivar while another has only a little.
-The Eureka Daylily Reference Guide comes in handy for pricing daylilies.
-It gives you the prices the listed growers are charging for the different cultivars, including an average price.
+There used to be a publication named Eureka Daylily Reference Guide which listed prices for numerous nurseries.
+Unfortunately, it is no longer published making it harder to price shop for the best deals.

 • There are a lot of factors other than list price to consider when evaluating a mail order grower's prices.
 Does the grower include gift plants with the order?
 Most do but some are much more generous than others.
 How many fans does the grower send?
 Most will send at least two but some will send a whole clump.
-I have received as many as 12 fans of a cultivar for the 2-fan price.
+I once received 12 fans of a cultivar for the 2-fan price but that was most unusual because the more fans, the more potential shipping costs.
 Does the grower send large healthy plants?
 I have received plants no bigger around than a pencil and I have received some that were over 3 inches in diameter.
 It is best to place only a small order with a grower you have not ordered from before.
 Then, if the order is up to your expectations, you can place larger orders.

 --- CATALOGS ---

-• If you join the American Hemerocallis Society, you will receive quarterly journals which contains lots of advertisements by growers all over the country.
+• If you join the American Daylily Society, you will receive quarterly journals which contains lots of advertisements by growers all over the country.
 In addition, you will receive lots of catalogs.
-Many of the growers send out catalogs to the complete AHS membership.
+Many of the growers send out catalogs to the complete ADS membership.

 • Many nurseries now have their catalogs on line.
 The number of these on-line catalogs has increased dramatically over the past few years.
-My Daylily Links page lists many of these on-line catalogs organized by state for easy reference.
+Charlotte's Daylily Diary has a well organized listing of growers with many having on-line catalogs.

 --- DAYLILY SEEDS ---

-Growing daylilies from seed to many is a very exciting way to increase the number of daylilies that you grow, but if you are new to growing daylilies, you should read steps 4 thru 6 on my Hybridizing for Beginners page before you start.
-If you decide that you want to try it, you can find a few sources where you can buy seed at on my links page.
+• Growing daylilies from seed to many is a very exciting way to increase the number of daylilies that you grow, but if you are new to growing daylilies, you should read steps 4 thru 6 on my Hybridizing for Beginners page before you start.
+If you decide that you want to try it, you can find seeds offered on the Lily Auction Website.